 Well-rounded teams are composed of people with differing skillsets, personalities and life experiences, so the individuals in your team will likely see the world in very different ways.
-The tried-and-trusted method of Management By Wandering Around (MBWA) is a useful way to find out how your team members behave and perform, both individually and together.
+The tried-and-true method of Management By Wandering Around (MBWA) is a useful way to find out how your team members behave and perform, both individually and together.

 Their dynamics as a group will be influenced partly by how well they know one another.
 Has your team worked together for a while, or is it newly created?
 Teams usually progress through several stages as people become acquainted and settle into their new roles.
-Our articles, Forming, Storming, Norming and Performing and Cog's Ladder will give you a good understanding of these stages, and what you can do to get the best from them.
+Our articles Forming, Storming, Norming and Performing and Cog's Ladder will give you a good understanding of these stages, and what you can do to get the best from them.

 If you notice that you have an especially talented person on your team, be sure to read our resource on identifying, developing, and keeping talented people.
-And a person willing to go the extra mile can have a hugely positive effect on your team's productivity and performance, if you place her in the right position.
-Find out more in our article, How to Get the Best From an Extra Miler.
+And a person willing to go the extra mile can have a hugely positive effect on your team's productivity and performance, if you place them in the right position.
+Find out more in our article How to Get the Best From an Extra Miler.
 You can also take our quiz to assess your team members' happiness.